Lesterpaintstheworld/AutonomousAIs/alm_timeline/output.md

 19. Added an example entry for AI music analysis to `alm_timeline.json`.
 20. Added an example entry for the first public demonstration of the ALM capabilities to `alm_timeline.json`.
 21. Added an example entry for the first user engagement session to `alm_timeline.json`.
-22. Added an example entry for the launch of the ALM public beta to `alm_timeline.json`.
+22. Added an example entry for AI-driven songwriting to `alm_timeline.json`.

 ## ALM Timeline JSON Structure
 The `alm_timeline.json` file has been created with the following structure: